Greenland & Iceland 2009

 I sometimes have crazy dreams about accidentally getting boats or trains to completely the wrong place.
 This was the first time it had ever happened to me.
 I felt a slight sense of panic for about 10 seconds, and then realised that this was in no way a bad thing.
 I would have to spend another 90 pounds on a helicopter back to Kulusuk in the morning, but on the plus side I was in for a 12 hour round trip up the savage coast of East Greenland, to a remote village that I wouldn't have otherwise gone to.
 The crew and the Danes couldn't understand why I was smiling so much.

 We sailed up Ammassalik Fjord.
 It was nothing like as ice-choked as Sermilik Fjord.
 It was a dull grey day and the seas and mountains looked gloomy.
 I lost track of time as we gently rolled along, rising and falling with the swell.
 I chatted to the Danes, who had travelled a lot in Nordic parts, and I chatted to one of the crew who could speak English.
-A couple of the other crew had simply said "Kulusuk!" and laughed as I passed them on the deck.
-It was all meant in a good spirit.
+One of the other crew had simply said "Ah, Kulusuk!", with a sheepish grin that I took to mean something along the lines of "Yeah, that was a bit of a massive screw-up on someone's part, wasn't it?
+Wasn't my fault but bad luck for being taken on a 12-hour journey you didn't plan on doing!".
+Maybe I was overinterpreting.
+Maybe he was thinking "Haha you dick, you didn't check where the boat was going before you got on board!
+Tourist idiot!"

 After almost six hours we reached Sermiligaaq.
 It was a slice of Greenland life that I was incredibly happy to have had this chance to see.
 The tiny ragged village was the first sign of human life that there had been in all the miles of fjord since Tasiilaq.
 It seemed unbelievable that people could live here.
 The arrival of the boat was quite an event - our main mission here was to deliver supplies.
 The Danes and I left the boat crew to their work.
 We had an hour to kill before heading back and I wandered around the village.
 The only activity was at the dock - everywhere else was deserted.
 In the cold drizzle it didn't look like a very inviting place.